Sonic the Hedgehog 3/Development

 What seems to be a later prototype - Knuckles' green socks cause many problems for Sonic 3, and here they have turned the HUD green (while in the final, the HUD turns the socks yellow).
 Sonic has, by this point, reached his final design, although the Super Sonic fade-out is bugged, leaving the darkest shade of blue where the lightest should be, and vice-versa.

 Hydrocity Zone sees the most differences to the final game, opting for a green flora background.
-Water is handled differently too - in the final game a pseudo-3D effect simulating the surface of the water way into the distance is created depending on the camera's Y position.
-Here it seems to be entirely missing, leading to the situation where a large pool of water in the background is seen underneath a large pool of water in the foreground.
+It was initially thought by some that the water was handled differently too - in the final game a pseudo-3D effect simulating the surface of the water way into the distance is created depending on the camera's Y position.
+Here it seemed to be entirely missing, leading to the situation where a large pool of water in the background is seen underneath a large pool of water in the foreground.
+The discovery of a Sonic 3 prototype proved this to be false, however.

 Marble Garden Zone